Santa Maria in Monserrato degli Spagnoli: Chapel of San Diego de Alcalá

 The first chapel on the right, dedicated to San Diego de Alcalá, contains a burial plaque of Cardinal Bernardino Rocci (died 1599) on the pavement with his heraldic shield on the ceiling.
 The altarpiece depicting San Diego di Alcantara was painted by Annibale Carracci.
 At the right is the mausoleum of two popes from the Spanish Borgia family, Callixtus III (1455-1458) and Alexander VI (1492-1503), sculpted by Felipe Moratilla, and completed only in 1889.
 The remains of both were transferred from the Vatican thanks to the permission granted by Pope Paul V. Below is the cenotaph of the deposed King of Spain, Alfonso XIII (died 1941), whose remains were repatriated in 1980 to the Pantheon of the Kings at El Escorial.
 On the left, high up, is the neo-classical, sepulchral monument of the sculptor Antonio Solá (1787-1861), made by José Vilches in 1862, and below the monument for Francisco de Paula Mora, son of the Marchesi di Lugros, who died in Naples in 1842.

 Chapel of the Annunciation

 The second chapel on the right contains the burial plaque of the patron Gabriel Ferrer (died 1607), as well as his heraldic shield on the ceiling.
 The fresco of the Dormition of the Virgin (1683) is by Francesco Nappi, as is the Annunciation altarpiece.
 The sides have frescoes of the Birth of Mary and Assumption of Mary to Heaven.
-Two Spanish Ambassadors are buried here: Julián de Villalba (died 1843) and Salvador de Zea Bermúdez (died 1852).
+Two Spanish Ambassadors are buried here: Julián Villalba (died 1843) and Salvador Cea Bermúdez (died 1852).
 The four lunettes have angels with symbols alluding to the Virgin, and one lunette with Meeting of Mary and Elisabeth.
 Above the arches and pilasters are Marian symbols and the cupola has the image of St. Cecilia; the tympanum has a God the Father.